 You can find out more information about the SmartPass at this link:

 You can use your Registered Blind SmartPass on all Glider services.

 SmartPass users do not need to use Glider ticket vending machines but must tap their card on a validator at the Glider halt before boarding the Glider.

 Renewing a SmartPass

 Your SmartPass will run out after five years.
-A new application form will be sent to you before your existing pass expires.
+A renewal form will be sent to you three months before your existing pass expires.